Thin It to Win It

 Other considerations:

-It is beneficial to thin out almost all the fruit during the first year after planting, so that your new tree can focus on growing strong roots and shoots to support the larger yields to come.
+• It’s beneficial to remove almost all the fruit during the first year after planting, so that your new tree can focus on growing strong roots and shoots to support the larger yields to come.

-Make sure your fruit does not weigh your branch so much that it strains the tree, and definitely make sure that your fruit is never sitting on the ground while attached to the branch.
+• Make sure your fruit does not weigh down your branch so much that it strains the tree—and definitely make sure that your fruit is never sitting on the ground while attached to the branch.
 The latter can collect bacteria from the soil and infect your tree.

 The best way to thin is with a nice sharp and clean pair of hand pruners.
 Sometimes gently twisting the fruit will cause it to pop off easily as well.